ambernettech/chefdk-fundamentals/scene_06.md

 Then move into the setup's cookbook directory.

-With the first specification created - lets verify the package named 'tree' is installed when we apply the setup cookbooks default recipe using the `kitchen verify` command to execute our tests.
+With the first test created - lets verify the package named 'tree' is installed when we apply the setup cookbooks default recipe using the `kitchen verify` command to execute our tests.

 -
 58